stackhpc/terraform-kayobe-multinode/README.rst

    read -p OS_PASSWORD -s OS_PASSWORD
    export OS_PASSWORD

-Or you can source the provided `.init.sh` script which shall initialise terraform and export two variables.
+Or you can source the provided `init.sh` script which shall initialise terraform and export two variables.
 `OS_CLOUD` is a variable which is used by Terraform and must match an entry within `clouds.yml`.
 `OS_PASSWORD` is the password used to authenticate when signing into OpenStack.